Canada-Indonesia relations

 Development cooperation

-Indonesia has achieved significant development gains over the past twenty years, including cutting the poverty rate in half (from 24% to under 10% in 2020).
-Despite this progress, approximately 30 million Indonesians (just over 10% of the population of 275 million) still live below the national poverty line and many more remain vulnerable to sliding into poverty due to economic, climate, and natural disaster-related shocks.
+Indonesia has achieved significant development gains over the past twenty years, including cutting the poverty rate in half (from 19% in 2002 to 1.5% in 2022).
+Despite this progress, approximately 40 million Indonesians (just over 16% of the population of 285 million) still live in poverty and many more remain vulnerable to sliding into poverty due to economic, climate, and natural disaster-related shocks.

-Since 2000, Canada has provided over $1 billion in official development assistance to Indonesia and remains committed to supporting its development priorities and achievement of the Sustainable Development Goals, in line with Indonesia’s National Medium Term Development Plan 2020-24.
+Canada and Indonesia have been development partners for over 50 years.
+Since 2000, Canada has provided over $1.3 billion in official development assistance to Indonesia and remains committed to supporting its development priorities and achievement of the Sustainable Development Goals.
+In 2023/24, Canada provided a total of $54.69M in international assistance to Indonesia.
 This includes a focus on promoting green, sustainable and inclusive economic growth, supporting climate change mitigation and adaptation, and advancing the empowerment and rights of women and girls.

 Search the to learn more about the many development initiatives that Canada is supporting in Indonesia.